 Now that we’ve got the accommodations situation handled its time to find some entertainment.
 There is SO much to see and do not only for the Essence Festival but in New Orleans alone.
 This is the time to really analyze the desires of your heart versus the desires your pockets can afford.
-The essence Festival itself consist of a free day time convention and a paid night time concert.
+The essence Festival itself consists of a free daytime convention and a paid nighttime concert.
 The concert is held all 3 nights of the festival and features about 15-20 artist per night.
-The first tickets to go on sale are usually the 3 day package which start around $150.
+The first tickets to go on sale are usually the 3-day package which starts around $150.
 Later in the year Essence will release the single day tickets.
-DO NOT and I repeat DO NOT wait till the last ,minute to get your concert tickets.
+DO NOT and I repeat DO NOT wait until the last , minute to get your concert tickets.
 They will definitely increase in price.
 But do wait till the artists you wish to see are confirmed.
 Use this link to find tickets and get updates.
 No point in buying all three nights if you only want to see artists on one night.
 The VIP packages are currently available here.
 I personally would not splurge on any VIP packages simply because I am a budget traveler but if you are someone who values VIP access then go for it.
 There are super lounges in the Mercedes Benz Superdome which most of the smaller artist will preform on.
 They provide a very intimate setting that allows you to get an up close and personal experience.
 The only place you may feel a bit far from the artist with the basic tickets is at the main stage.

 There are also tons of parties thrown outside of the festival itself.
 It is completely up to